 Our Everest Down Sleeping Bag is an example of a bag with a high extreme rating.
 It has an extreme survival rating of -28, meaning it is a bag designed to keep you alive in tougher conditions where there may be a very real threat of hypothermia.

-There are two key types of sleeping bag.
-Down Sleeping Bags are made with the fine under feathers from ducks or geese and Synthetic sleeping bags, which are filled with man-made insulation, mostly poly-fibres.
+There are two key types of sleeping bag to choose from.
+Down sleeping bags are made with the fine under feathers from ducks or geese and synthetic sleeping bags, which are filled with man-made insulation, mostly poly-fibres.